survivejs/react-book/manuscript/linting_in_webpack.md

 }
 ```

-If you invoke ESlint now, you should see a bunch of warnings.
+If you invoke ESLint now, you should see a bunch of warnings.
 Mission accomplished!

 Of course the rule doesn't do anything useful yet.
 To get forward I recommend checking out the official documentation about [plugins](http://eslint.org/docs/developer-guide/working-with-plugins.html) and [rules](http://eslint.org/docs/developer-guide/working-with-rules.html).
 You can also check out some of the existing rules and plugins for inspiration to see how they achieve certain things.

-### ESlint Resources
+### ESLint Resources

 Besides the official documentation available at [eslint.org](http://eslint.org/), you should check out the following blog posts:

-* [Lint Like It's 2015](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48) - This post by Dan Abramov shows how to get ESlint work well with Sublime Text.
+* [Lint Like It's 2015](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48) - This post by Dan Abramov shows how to get ESLint work well with Sublime Text.
 * [Detect Problems in JavaScript Automatically with ESLint](http://davidwalsh.name/eslint) - A good tutorial on the topic.
 * [Understanding the Real Advantages of Using ESLint](http://rangle.io/blog/understanding-the-real-advantages-of-using-eslint/) - Evan Schultz's post digs into details.
 * [eslint-plugin-smells](https://github.com/elijahmanor/eslint-plugin-smells) - This plugin by Elijah Manor allows you to lint against various JavaScript smells.
 Recommended.